 Here to serve as your partner in health, offering a wide variety of services that care for the mind, body and spirit.

-Policies for St. Joseph Medical Center, St. Anthony Hospital, St. Clare Hospital, St. Francis Hospital, St. Elizabeth Hospital, Harrison Medical Center, Highline Medical Center and Regional Hospital
+These policies cover St. Joseph Medical Center, St. Anthony Hospital, St. Clare Hospital, St. Francis Hospital, St. Elizabeth Hospital, Harrison Medical Center, Highline Medical Center, Rehabilitation Hospital and Regional Hospital

 Policy: End of Life

 It is the policy of CHI Franciscan that all services rendered in our facilities shall be supportive of life.
 CHI Franciscan’s goal is to help patients make informed decisions about end of life care without CHI Franciscan actively participating in the provisions associated with the Death with Dignity Act.
 It is the policy of CHI Franciscan to provide tools and support to a patient and their family that improves their quality of life when facing the problems associated with life threatening illness.
 At no time may direct actions to terminate life be performed or permitted.
 Extraordinary means to sustain life need not be utilized when death appears to be imminent and inevitable.

 It is the policy of CHI Franciscan that all services rendered in our facilities shall be supportive of life.
 At no time may direct actions to terminate life be performed or permitted.

 Accountable Care Organization